Who Are Sanctified?

 Martin Luther wrote, "There is no justification without sanctification, no forgiveness without renewal of life, no real faith from which the fruits of new obedience do not grow."

-Believers are immediately sanctified, or "set apart" as the purchased possession of Christ.
+Believers are sanctified as the purchased possession of Christ.
 We are bought with the price of His blood shed at the cross.
-The cross work of Christ is applied to our lives in justification as well as sanctification.
+The cross work of Christ is applied to believers in both justification as well as sanctification.

 Believers are sanctified by faith in the gospel, upon trusting Christ as our Lord and Savior.
 However, our sanctification is a continuing process of growing in the grace and knowledge of Christ (2 Peter 3:18).
 Sanctification leads to our glorification at the return of Christ.
 Until then, believers are sanctified in Christ.